vosalt/sharepoint_search/README.md

 2. Gathers the directory names and short-form URL for each of the above
 3. Outputs the collected information and outputs it to a CSV file

-### Usage
+### UPDATED Usage

-In its current form, the script doesn't take arguments (I'm considering updating it, but PowerShell isn't my specialty), so you'll have to edit the script itself to include:
+~~In its current form, the script doesn't take arguments~~

+✨Parameters now included!✨ You no longer need to alter the script itself to perform the search!
+Very exciting.

+The three required parameters are:

-- Site URL
+- SiteURL
-- Search term
+- SearchTerm
-- Output file path
+- CSVPath

+Example:

+`.\sharepoint_search.ps1 -SiteURL "https://contoso.sharepoint.com/sites/MySite" -SearchTerm "MyFolder" -CSVPath "C:\Temp\MyFolder.csv"`

+I've also updated the script to include help and usage info directly, which be accessed via `Get-Help`

 ### Requirements

-There's an included .ps1xml file that lists the one and only module required (PnP.PowerShell) for this to work.
-As mentioned, PowerShell isn't my specialty so the script won't install/import this module automatically.
-I included the .ps1xml for documentation purposes, as well as for anyone who knows how to properly implement them in the code.

-I am but a humble newcomer to PowerShell.
+I'm far from a PS expert, so the script doesn't perform a check for the one required module (PnP.PowerShell) at runtime, though I'd like to figure out how to implement that in the future.
+I'm still very much in the "grasshopper" stage of using PowerShell for 365 automation/admin.

+I _did_ include a .ps1xml file with this requirement listed for documentation purposes.

 I run Linux as a base, so everything works with PowerShell 7, but I assume it would work just fine with 5 as well.